Cancer - brain

 Your health care provider may prescribe the following therapies:

-- Immunotherapy, including cytokine therapy, passive immunotherapy, and active immunotherpy, which help bolster the immune system to fight the tumor.
+- Immunotherapy.
+Including cytokine therapy, passive immunotherapy, and active immunotherapy, which help bolster the immune system to fight the tumor.

 Surgical and Other Procedures

 Surgery is the most common treatment.
 To remove a brain tumor, a neurosurgeon performs a craniotomy, which involves making an opening in the skull.
 If the tumor cannot be at least partially removed, the surgeon may perform a biopsy, in which a small piece of the tumor is removed so that a pathologist can examine it under a microscope to determine the type of cancer cells.
 This necessary information helps doctors prescribe other forms of treatment.